-At December 31, 2020, the Association had \$22,475 of Operating Fund monies and \$22,475 of Replacement Fund monies in certificates of deposit at a financial institution.
+At December 31, 2022, the Association had \$22,772 of operating fund monies and \$22,773 of replacement fund monies in certificates of deposit at a financial institution.
 The carrying value of these certificates of deposit is at cost plus accrued interest, which approximates fair value.
-These certificates mature at various times in 2022 and bear interest at 1.75%.